 Lincoln College, chartered Lincoln University, began in 1865.
 Ground for the first building on campus, University Hall, was broken on Abraham Lincoln’s last living birthday.
 The Lincoln Heritage Museum began in 1942 when an 1887 Lincoln University alumnus Judge Lawrence Stringer willed his vast Lincoln and Logan County history collection to the college with the stipulation that a museum be established.
 Initially, the collection was placed in “The Lincoln Room”, dedicated on February 11, 1944.
 The entire collection moved to the McKinstry Memorial Building in 1971 when the collections became part of what was then called the Lincoln College Museum.
 The collection continued to grow with donations from Robert Todd Lincoln Beckwith, the last surviving direct descendant of Abraham Lincoln, James Hickey, Ralph Newman, and John Gehlbach, among others.

 “One of the 10 best Lincoln-related sites in Illinois” – Illinois NOW magazine

-“A must-see attraction for the President’s admirers.” – American Heritage Museum
+“A must-see attraction for the President’s admirers.” – American Heritage Magazine